cherrytwist/cherrytwist/docs/ai-virtual-contributors.md

 A VC has a lifecycle associated with it, going through the following phases:
 * **Draft**: a VC in this state is being defined and populated.
 It can only have Private visibility when in this state.
 * **Active**: The VC has being published, and core information about the VC can no longer be edited.
 Later there may be a submission / approval flow for turning a VC active on the Platform.
 * **Inactive**: The provider of a VC can at any point decide to turn a VC Inactive, which then results in the Store listing being disabled, no new interactions with VC being possible and its visibility mode is turned to Private.
-A VC that is Inactive may be turned Active at again, and made Public again.
+A VC that is Inactive may be turned Active again, and made Public again.

 ### Data Model
 The following information is associated with a VC: